qble2/poe-spring-app/README.md

 # POE Spring App

 A Java [Spring Boot](https://spring.io/projects/spring-boot) web application that acts as a bridge between a user and two third party APIs [[1]](https://www.pathofexile.com/developer/docs/reference) [[2]](https://github.com/5k-mirrors/misc-poe-tools/blob/master/doc/poe-ninja-api.md).
-The application allows the user to fetch and store data locally, for a later offline access.
+This application allows the user to fetch and store data locally, for a later offline access.
 The data is made available to the user through two means:
 - A REST API exchanging data using the JSON format.
 - A simple yet modern graphical user interface.